haasr/collaborative-blog/README.rst

 administrative GUI.

 While I expect the newsletter feature to work consistently on ordinary web servers, I have yet to test it outside of my local environment.
-I plan to deploy an implementation of this web app on an Ubuntu web server where I will employ the newsletter feature which should allow me to assess the scheduler's viability and make changes, if needed.
+I have recently deployed an implementation of this web app on an Ubuntu web server where I have employed the newsletter feature which should allow me to assess the scheduler's viability and make changes, if needed.